 - Create an account.
 Regardless of your chosen account, you need to register and complete the KYC process to verify your identity.

 - Fund your account with fiat money.
 Before buying and trading any oil assets, you need to fund your exchange account with U.S. dollars, Euros, or other currencies.

 - Select your oil markets.
 Launch CAPEX WebTrader or install the CAPEX.com app and search your favorites.
 Stay up to date with our Oil analysis and price predictions.

 - Place a buy order for your chosen crypto index share.
 Follow the steps required by the trading platform to submit and complete a buy or sell order for one or more oil markets.

 Before you start investing and trading in Oil, you should consider using the educational resources we offer, like CAPEX Academy or a demo trading account.
-CAPEX Academy has lots of courses for you to choose from, and they all tackle a different financial concept or process – like the basics of analyses – to help you to become a better trader or make more-informed investment decisions.
+CAPEX Academy has lots of free trading courses for you to choose from, and they all tackle a different financial concept or process – like the basics of analyses – to help you become a better trader or make more informed investment decisions.

 Our demo account is a suitable place for you to learn more about leveraged trading, and you’ll be able to get an intimate understanding of how leveraged trading works – as well as what it’s like to trade with leverage – before risking real capital.
 For this reason, a demo account with us is a great tool for stock investors who are looking to make a transition to leveraged trading.